Cybersecurity

 The difference between IT and cybersecurity is sometimes hard to conceptualize because the two fields have so much in common and they overlap in their purpose: protecting sensitive data and information while blocking out unauthorized personnel.

 One way to look at IT vs cybersecurity is that cybersecurity lives on top of IT security.
-When using a bank to keep our financial assets safe, for example, think about the main vault as IT security and the security deposit boxes and alarm systems as cybersecurity.
-While the vault, lockboxes, and alarm systems are all designed to protect your assets, they function in various ways and the lockboxes and alarm systems live on top of and enhance the vault that is already in place.
+Take a bank, for example, think about the main vault as IT security and the security deposit boxes and alarm systems as cybersecurity.

 “We are like islands in the sea, separate on the surface but connected in the deep.”